AppFair/appfair.github.io/index.md

 Anyone can create and publish their own native app on the App Fair, for free, using only a web browser.
 The process just requires a regular GitHub account ([signup here](https://github.com/join)) and under an hour of your time.

   1. The first step is to [create a free GitHub organization](https://github.com/account/organizations/new?plan=team_free).
 The name of the organization is the name of your app, so you'll need to choose a new unique name.
-It can be easily changed later, so just pick the first available name that pops in your mind!
+It can be easily changed later, so just pick the first available name that comes to mind.
   2. Once you have completed the new organization process, [fork the appfair/App repository](https://github.com/appfair/App/fork) into the new organization you just created.
 Be careful not to fork it into your own personal account – it must be forked into the new organization, since the app's name is solely defined by its containing organization.
   3. In your new forked repository, select the **`Settings`** tab and follow the `Pages` settings link on the left.
 Set the `Source` branch to be `main` and change the root folder to be `/docs`, then hit **Save**.
 This will set up the landing page for your app that can be used to publish the app description, screenshots, and support information.
   4. Select the **`Settings`** tab's `Options` section and turn on both _`Issues`_ and _`Discussions`_ by activating their checkboxes in the `Features` area.
 These community features are required for the app to be included in the App Fair catalog.